 "I DIDN'T TOUCH HIM AND YOU KNOW IT!
-WHY WOULD I SULLY MY HANDS WITH THAT LITTLE BITCH WHEN I CAN GET WHATEVER I WANT FROM MY GOOD LITTLE SOLDIER?"
+WHY WOULD I SULLY MY HANDS WITH THAT STUPID BITCH WHEN I CAN GET WHATEVER I WANT FROM MY GOOD LITTLE SOLDIER?"

 But then there were sirens, flashing lights and the look on John's fucking face…he'd planned the whole thing.
-Knew Dean would come back, knew Sam would tell Dean, knew he'd pull the gun, threaten him…probably called the cops hours ago.
+Knew Dean would come back, knew Sam would tell Dean, knew he'd pull the gun, threaten him.
+Shit, he probably called the cops hours ago.

-Sam fell to his knees as Dean fought like nothing Sam ahd ever seen.
+Sam fell to his knees as Dean fought like nothing Sam had ever seen.
 He killed one of the cops there and then, almost tore his head clean off.
-But more arrived and eventually, they had him on the ground, bleeding and snarling the most violent threats at their father, so much that the cops smacked him around the head with a baton just to make him stop.
+But more arrived and eventually, they had him on the ground, bleeding and snarling the most violent threats at their father.
+The cops had to smack him around the head with batons just to make him stop.
 He was dragged away, muttering, "Sammy," as if it was the only word he remembered.
-The world was darkening and Sam felt like he was falling into a pit of black hell, never to see the stars again, never to see Dean again.
+The world was darkening and Sam felt like he was falling into a pit of black hell, never to see their stars again.

 The last words he heard before he passed out were his father's.